proxmox/proxmox-backup/docs/storage.rst

 Tuning
 ^^^^^^
-There are some tuning related options for the datastore that are more advanced and only available on the CLI:
+There are some tuning related options for the datastore that are more advanced:

 * ``chunk-order``: Chunk order for verify & tape backup: